8 Best Renters Insurance Companies in Texas of 2026

 Safe Neighborhood

-If you live in a safe neighborhood that’s near a fire hydrant, you’ll pay less.
+You'll pay less if you live in a safe neighborhood near a fire hydrant.

 If your rental is in a gated community or is fortified by guards, or if you have a doorman or live on a high floor, you’ll also pay less.